 Say you have an Opportunity object with a native monthly recurring revenue (MRR) field.
 For convenience, you might want an annual recurring revenue (ARR) field as well.
 Instead of adding an ARR field to be updated independently, your Salesforce administrator will create a calculated field that automatically populates based on underlying data, in this case from the MRR field.
 This ARR field might be defined by MRR * 12.

 Technically, formula fields represent derived data.
 The Salesforce API doesn’t treat these values the same way as it treats primary data.
 The main difference is when the value of a formula field changes, Salesforce does not update the object’s primary modified_at timestamp.
-Due to this silent update, Fivetran cannot reliably detect updates and changes to Formula Field values in a timely manner.
+Due to this silent update, Fivetran cannot reliably detect updates and changes to formula field values in incremental syncs.

 Fivetran incremental syncs rely on our ability to check whether each record’s modified_at value has been updated, in order to decide whether to sync new data for that record.
-Historically, Fivetran has intentionally not synced Formula Fields values, because we were unable to guarantee the integrity of the data.
+Fivetran handles this Salesforce API limitation automatically, by detecting which fields are formula fields and excluding them from the sync to guarantee the integrity of the data.

-By default, Fivetran has not included Formula Field data in Salesforce syncs — until now.
-Fivetran has developed a solution that solves this issue without the need to coordinate with your Salesforce administrator and manually translate your formulas from Salesforce SQL (SOQL) to Standard SQL.
+Fivetran has developed a solution that solves the issue of missing formula field data without the need to coordinate with your Salesforce administrator and manually translate your formulas from Salesforce SQL (SOQL) to Standard SQL.

-Our new feature, Formula Fields as Views, provides accurate representations of Formula Field values with minimal ongoing maintenance.
-The solution works in two parts: the Fivetran_formula table and an all new dbt transformation package.
+Our new feature, formula fields as views, provides accurate representations of formula field values with minimal ongoing maintenance.
+The solution works in two parts: the Fivetran_formula_model table and our new transformation solution, Salesforce formula utils.

 Fivetran automatically maintains your Salesforce formulas for you!
-Now, when your Salesforce administrator adds or edits a custom field formula, the new formula and its translated SQL formula will automatically be populated in your Fivetran_formula table.
-The SQL translations generated by Fivetran are written using Standard SQL functions that are common to Snowflake, BigQuery and Redshift.
+Now, when your Salesforce administrator adds or edits a custom field formula, the new formula will automatically be translated to SQL and populated in your Fivetran_formula_model table.
+The SQL translations generated by Fivetran are written using a combination of Standard SQL and destination-specific SQL common to Snowflake, BigQuery and Redshift.

-Working in tandem with the Fivetran_formula table is our new dbt package: Formula Utils.
-This package uses the Standard SQL formulas provided by the Fivetran_formula table to create and display your custom field values in your warehouse.
-Analysts can then access, utilize and trust the Formula Field data in their warehouse without having to coordinate with their Salesforce administrator.
+Working in tandem with the Fivetran_formula_model table is our transformation solution: Salesforce formula utils.
+This package uses the SELECT SQL formulas provided by the Fivetran_formula_model table to create and display your custom field values as views in your warehouse.
+Analysts can then access, utilize and trust that the formula field data in their warehouse is accurate and up to date.